How to Cook Scallops

 3. Preheat pan.
 Add butter.

-Preheat a large pan over high heat until screaming hot (about 5 minutes).
+Preheat a large pan over medium-high heat until screaming hot (about 5 minutes).
 A few droplets of water thrown on your pan should “dance” when your pan is hot enough.
 Add a few tablespoons of butter and swirl it around in your pan until melted.

 Add butter to a piping hot pan.